yasarcandamli/ForecastNow/README.md

 A simple and responsive weather forecasting app that provides real-time weather data, 7-day forecasts, and city-based weather tracking.
 Users can search for weather information by city or use their geolocation to get personalized weather updates.
 Built using React and OpenWeather API.

+## Live Demo

+You can view the live version of the app here:
+- [Live Forecast Now App on Vercel](https://forecast-now.vercel.app): Check out the live weather forecast application.

 ## Features

 - Displays the current weather and 7-day forecast for a selected city.